$0 South Carolina Adoption Quick-Start Checklist

 A birth parent may voluntarily release their parental rights to a licensed child-placing agency or to a specific individual (S.C.
 Code § 63-9-310).
 Voluntary relinquishment is the foundation of most domestic infant adoptions — a birth mother makes an adoption plan and consents to having her rights terminated.

-Timing: South Carolina does not impose a mandatory waiting period after birth before consent can be signed.
-Most practitioners wait at least 24 hours as a practical matter to ensure the birth mother is not still under the influence of labor medications.
-Many wait two to three days.
+Timing: South Carolina requires a 24-hour wait after birth before consent can be signed.
+Many practitioners wait two to three days as a practical matter to ensure the birth mother is not still under the influence of labor medications.

 Execution requirements: Consent must be a sworn document signed in the presence of two witnesses.
 One of those witnesses must be a Family Court judge, a licensed attorney who does not represent the adoptive family, or an agency representative.
 This is not a form you sign at the hospital with a nurse as a witness — it requires formal legal execution.